William Alsup: Deferred Action for Childhood Arrivals

-Dismissal of Lawsuit Against ExxonMobil
+Dismissal of lawsuit against ExxonMobil

 On July 27, 2018, Judge Alsup dismissed a lawsuit targeting ExxonMobil on the basis that two California cities, San Francisco and Oakland, could not prove the energy company was responsible for climate change in the state.

 Student loans

 On November 17, 2022, Alsup ruled in favor of 200,000 student loan borrowers in a class action lawsuit who claim that they were defrauded by for-profit colleges/universities.
-Alsup calls the program's backlog "an impossible quagmire...
+Alsup called the program's backlog "an impossible quagmire..."
 As of now, approximately 443,000 borrowers have pending borrower-defense applications.
 That is a staggering number.
 If, hypothetically, the Department's Borrower Defense Unit had all 33 of its claim adjudicators working 40 hours a week, 52 weeks a year (no holidays or vacation), with each claim adjudicator processing two claims per day, it would take the Department more than twenty-five years to get through the backlog."
 Alsup's ruling was based on borrower defense, which allows students to have their loans forgiven if the university lies to them about their job prospects, credit transferability or likely salary after graduation.

-Interest in Sierra hiking and history
+Mass firings

+On February 27, 2025, Alsup ruled that mass firings ordered by the Office of Personnel Management at the behest of Elon Musk's DOGE are likely illegal.
+The mass firings included employees from the Department of Defense, Park Service, Bureau of Land Management, and National Science Foundation.
+Alsup said:

+How could so much of the workforce be amputated, suddenly, overnight?
+It's so irregular and so widespread and so aberrant in the history of our country.
+How could this all happen with each agency deciding on its own to do something so aberrational? ...
+The Office of Personnel Management does not have any authority whatsoever, under any statute in the history of the universe, to hire and fire employees at another agency.
+They can hire and fire their own employees.

+Then, on March 13, 2025, Alsup ordered the reinstatement of thousands of employees in six different federal agencies.

+Personal life

-Alsup has spent much time in the Sierra Nevada mountains and published a book telling the story of the search for notable mountaineer Walter A Starr, Jr.
+Alsup moved to California in the 1970s.
+He owns a 40-acre ranch in the Sierra Nevada foothills.
+In 2002 he published Missing in the Minarets, a book telling the story of the search for mountaineer Walter A Starr, Jr.